GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 charges.

 <h2>Installation/Set-up</h2>
-This project assumes that you already have billing data exported to BigQuery.
-Note the dataset id and the table name of this, as you will need it later on when configuring the Cloud Function source code.
+This project assumes that you already have project set up with billing data exported to BigQuery.
+Note the project id, dataset id, and the table name of project, as you will need it later on when configuring the Cloud Function source code.

 <h3>Install/Configure the gcloud command line tool:</h3>